2. Offer chores that save energy.

 As a parent, you might want to do the right things for our environment, especially knowing your children will inherit it.
 At the same time, with a tiny human relying on you, time is incredibly valuable.

 Your carbon footprint is the amount of carbon emitted as a direct or indirect result of an activity, including carbon dioxide, methane, nitrous oxide, fluorinated gases and others.
 Unfortunately, carbon is being released at a much faster rate than it can be absorbed by natural processes.

 Currently, the average U.S. per capita carbon footprint is 18.3 tons, and the Deep Decarbonization Pathways Project reports in order to hold the global temperature rise to 2˚C or less, everyone on earth will need to average an annual carbon footprint of 1.87 tons by 2050.
 This seems like a lofty goal, but there are things we can do to shift emissions in a more positive direction.

 As a scientist focusing on sustainability, here are nine ways to reduce your carbon footprint in under five minutes:

 It's no secret that kids outgrow clothing and toys quickly.
-Consider gathering fellow parents and friends, pooling together the items your kids no longer need, and going "shopping" for what you need.
+Consider virtually gathering fellow parents and friends, pooling together the items your kids no longer need, and going "shopping" for what you need.

 Exchanging what you already have reduces greenhouse gas emissions in a few ways.
 It lowers the amount of power needed to produce brand new clothing and toys, and it shifts demand away from the plane and truck fuel used to fulfill online orders.
 Plus, it's an opportunity to socialize and save your hard-earned money.